18 Types of Watch Hands Every Enthusiast Should Know

 11. Obelisque Hands

-Mostly paired with Arabic or Roman numeral hour markers to create a refined and understated look.
-The design of obelisque hands is minimalist, which makes them a popular choice for dress watches and vintage-inspired timepieces.
+These hands are commonly paired with Arabic or Roman numeral hour markers, creating a refined and elegant appearance.
+Their understated design makes them a popular choice for dress watches and vintage-inspired timepieces, adding sophistication without distracting from the dial.

 12. Pencil Hands